speps/speps.github.io/content/articles/torus-trooper-part1.md

 ## Passing strings to C

-The usual way to achieve seems to have been to just to use `std.string.toStringz`.
+The usual way to pass strings to C seems to have been to just to use `std.string.toStringz`.
 However, back in D1 it used to return char* :

 ```
 char* toStringz(char[] s);